Microsoft 365

 • In order to battle the “bad guys”, M365 admins should understand how critical older technology works.

-• This three-part blog series focuses on TCP/IP, DHCP, and DNS.
+• This two-part blog series focuses on TCP/IP and DHCP.

 • TCP/IP, or transmission control protocol/Internet protocol, standards are used to ensure packets of data, such as emails and file transfers, are framed or boxed and addresses properly.